What is Fascia?

 Why am I sore the day after treatment?

-When tissues are manipulated within the body, whether by direct treatment on an area or through a connection(s) elsewhere in the body, soreness may result.
+When tissues are manipulated within the body, whether by direct treatment on an area or through connections elsewhere in the body, soreness may result.
 The soreness is often times referred to as therapeutic pain.
 It is not uncommon to have some stiffness or soreness for a day or two following a treatment session.
 Not all treatment sessions will result in therapeutic pain, but when it does occur, it is a normal part of the healing process.

 Why am I sore on parts of my body that did not receive treatment?

 The fascial system connects all parts of the body.
 When one section of fascial tissue is manipulated, it can make you aware of other areas of tightness or tension .
 Mention these areas to your therapist at the next session.
+Remember, the neck bone IS connected to the hip bone!

 How often should I receive treatment?

 As you start your treatment, a minimum of three visits per week are recommended to begin to open up fascial restrictions throughout the body.
 For chronic issues, it is recommended that you receive treatment 1-2 times per week.
+Generally, as you heal, you will be able to reduce your frequency from three times a week to twice a week, to weekly, to every other week.
+Some patients prefer to further reduce their visit frequency to every other month and stay at that frequency indefinitely, while others prefer to be discharged at that time.

 Why 62 Degrees?

 Our owner, Katrin Moffett, comes from a tiny group of islands in the North Atlantic, called the Faroe Islands.
-The capitol of this country sits at 62 degrees latitude (approximately the same as Anchorage, Alaska.)
+The capitol of this country sits at 62 degrees latitude (approximately the same as Anchorage, Alaska).
 We wanted the clinic name and atmosphere to reflect that heritage.